 The purpose of an executive summary

-First of all, the executive summary needs a rebrand.
-To me, the name itself speaks of stuffy suits, boring, jargon-filled reports, and boardrooms filled with cigar smoke and people ready to say no. But that’s my hangup.
+First of all, the term “executive summary” needs a rebrand.
+The name itself speaks of stuffy suits, boring, jargon-filled reports, and boardrooms filled with cigar smoke and people ready to say no.

 In all seriousness, the word “summary” can be misleading, and this is the first mistake people often make when it comes to writing their executive summary.
-They think that this is where you explain the entire proposal in 250 words.
-That you literally ‘summarize’ the proposal by rehashing everything from page one forward.
+They think that the purpose of an executive summary is to explain the entire proposal in 250 words.
+But it’s not.

-The executive summary helps the client decide quickly whether they're going to read the rest of the proposal, pass it on to other decision-makers, or if it's destined for the recycle bin.
+The real purpose of an executive summary is to engage your prospective client.
+It helps the prospect quickly decide whether they're going to read the rest of the proposal, pass it on to other decision-makers, or if it's destined for the recycle bin.

 So you better make it good.

-This issue of whether you write the executive summary before or after the rest of the proposal is as divided as the issue of what’s better about a Reese’s Peanut Butter Cup, the chocolate or the peanut butter.
+Whether you write the executive summary before or after the rest of the proposal is as contentious as the debate about the best part of a Reese’s Peanut Butter Cup: the chocolate or the peanut butter.

-Some people feel you should write the executive summary first because it can help you outline your concept and organize your thoughts for the entire proposal.
-That way it acts as a guide to members of your team who are tasked with preparing sections of the proposal, ensuring that everyone’s on the same page, that the big idea is consistent throughout, and that all necessary components are included.
+Some people feel that you should write the executive summary first because it can help you outline your concept and organize your thoughts for the entire proposal.
+That way, it acts as a guide for members of your team who are tasked with preparing sections of the proposal, ensuring that the big idea is consistent throughout, and that all necessary components are included.

-Others feel strongly that you should write the executive summary after you’ve prepared the rest of the proposal because then you’ve had a chance to work through the objectives and the solutions, and you’ll have a better idea of what you want to say and how you want to say it.
-Plus things may have changed since you first started the proposal so you might need to adjust your approach.
+Others feel strongly that you should write the executive summary after you’ve prepared the rest of the proposal because you’ve had a chance to work through the objectives and the solutions, and you’ll have a better idea of what to say and how to say it.
+Plus, things may have changed since you first started the proposal, so you might need to adjust your approach.

 The Opener: Capture their attention

 You need an opener that's compelling.
-You need to get your client’s attention right away, and you do that by talking about THEM, not about you.
+A way to get the potential client’s attention right away, and you do that by talking about THEM, not about you.
 Focus on the issue and the result, but be direct, concise, and evocative.

 This is the time to hook them in — get them excited about what they’re going to read next.